Hamilton Golf and Country Club

 Hamilton Golf and Country Club is located in Ancaster, Ontario.

-The club began in 1894.
-Renowned English golf architect Harry Colt designed 18 of the current 27 holes in 1914, with Canadian golf architect Robbie Robinson adding a third nine in 1974.
+The club began in October 1894.
+Renowned English golf architect Harry Colt designed 18 of the current 27 holes (making up the current West and South courses) in 1914, with Canadian golf architect Robbie Robinson adding a third nine (the East Nine) in 1974.
+The current Chedoke Golf Club, now a municipal course, was the second location of the Hamilton Golf and Country Club, with the original being on the corner of Barton and Ottawa streets.
 The course has a short course and a driving range.

-The club has hosted six Canadian Opens, the last being in June 2019.
-The course was lengthened and renovated in the late 1990s, in preparation for the recent Opens.
-The current Chedoke Golf Club, now a municipal course, was the second location of the Hamilton Golf and Country Club, with the original being on the corner of Barton and Ottawa streets.